redhat-nfvpe/python-tripleo-derive-params/sriov-derive-params/README.md

 # OSP10 SRIOV Derive Parameters

-Python scripts ‘sriov_derive_params.py’ is used to auto generate the SRIOV parameters based on the baremetal node using the user inputs UUID and huge_page_allocation_percentage.
+Python scripts ‘sriov_derive_params.py’ is used to auto generate the SRIOV parameters based on the baremetal node using the user inputs flavor and huge_page_allocation_percentage.

-We can derive SRIOV parameters for any role which uses SRIOV feature, but need to run derive params python scripts for each role separately with matching node UUID and huge_page_allocation_percentage.
+We can derive SRIOV parameters for any role which uses SRIOV feature, but need to run derive params python scripts for each role separately with associated flavor and huge_page_allocation_percentage.

-The following is the list of parameters can be derived automatically for SRIOV feature based on introspection hardware data of provided node.
+The following is the list of parameters can be derived automatically for SRIOV feature based on introspection hardware data of first baremetal node which is matching the provided flavor.

 ```
 NovaReservedHostMemory